anil4aws/git-funda/readme.md

 # learn git

-## some text git showed when i created new repo
+## some text git showed when I created new repo

 echo "# git-funda" >> README.md